icann/OCTO-TE-labs/DNS 01 - Resolving.md

 ```
 ping: icann.org: Temporary failure in name resolution
 ```
-This is of course because we do not have any resolver yet.
+This is because we do not have any resolver yet.

 On most systems, especially any linux based systems, the contents of the `/etc/resolv.conf` file decide which resolver gets used.
 Please have a look at that file.
 It's contents should